-- 2.9 In order to develop a Best Value plan, we first need to set its objectives these are the specific goals that our regional plan must aim to deliver relating to 'Best Value'.
-We've used insight from water company customers and stakeholders across the South East to help us understand their priorities, so our objectives are representative of what matters most to them. - 2.10 We have also consulted on a range of other policies for the region that will also been considered when generating the Best Value plan. - 2.11 Each objective will be represented by a set of value criteria (i.e. categories against which the objective can be tested) which, in turn, will each have an associated metric that will measure the additional value it delivers.
-We will use the criteria and metrics to assess the different water resource programmes that are produced through our investment modelling. - 2.12 In this stage we will set out our objectives, criteria and metrics, making it clear what things our plan must do (constraints), and on which metrics we can optimise to help us to make decisions on which programme best meets those objectives and delivers best value.
+To develop a best value plan, we first need to set our objectives - i.e. the specific goals that our regional plan must aim to deliver relating to 'best value'.
+We've used insight from water company customers and stakeholders across the South East to help us understand their priorities, so our objectives are representative of what matters most to them.

+We have also consulted on a range of other policies for the region that will also be considered when generating the best value plan.

+Each objective will be represented by a set of value criteria (i.e. categories against which the objective can be tested) which, in turn, will each have an associated metric that will measure the additional value it delivers.
+We will use the criteria and metrics to assess the different water resource programmes that are produced through our investment modelling.

+In this stage we will set out our objectives, criteria and metrics, making it clear what things our plan must do (constraints), and on which metrics we can optimise to help us to make decisions on which programme best meets those objectives and delivers best value.